dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 ```

 Expert programmers usually have no problem using the interpreter in
 this way, but it's not so user-friendly for beginners.
-That said,
-you'll become a better Python programmer if you're able to use the
-interpreter from the shell earlier rather than later.
+You may be using
+an environment that provides a different interface to Python.
+That's fine,
+but learning how to run Python terminal is still a useful skill to know.

 ### Interactive Mode

 When you start Python, you get an *interactive* mode where you can experiment.

 If you start typing statements, they will run immediately.
-There is no edit/compile/run/debug cycle.
+There is no
+edit/compile/run/debug cycle.

 ```python
 >>> print('hello world')